deerxjin/deerxjin/README.md

 hihi! i made this myself so pls dont take! even tho its not that good ehe

 # more info
-im in quite a few fandoms, mainly dandys world! if you dont know me please call me jin! friends call me jay though!
+~ im in quite a few fandoms, mainly dandys world!

+~ if you dont know me please call me jin! friends call me jay though!

 # for ponytown
-im usually afk, offtab, or making ponies! i often have bad internet and will disconnect a lot i forget to come back ontab to make sure i dont get kicked for inactivity, but i eventually come back unless im asleep! c+h unless im w/ friends ^^ it takes a minute for me to realize someone whispered me sometimes!
+im usually afk, offtab, or making ponies!

+~ i often have bad internet and will disconnect a lot

+~ i forget to come back ontab to make sure i dont get kicked for inactivity, but i eventually come back unless im asleep!

+~ c+h unless im w/ friends ^^

+~ it takes a minute for me to realize someone whispered me sometimes!

 okay enough yapping, baii! >3<

+psst, make sure to check out @sincerelyjara , @callmeeme , and @TH333RE4LSH3LLYYY !! linked in social accounts!